polywrap/documentation/docs/guides/deployment/deploy-fleek.md

 </details>

-### What is Fleek ?
+### What is Fleek?
-Fleek is the easiest way to build, deploy, and host websites & apps on [IPFS](https://ipfs.io/) Fleek provides one seamless workflow with everything you need to build fast, modern sites & web apps hosted on IPFS
+Fleek is the easiest way to build, deploy, and host websites & apps on [IPFS](https://ipfs.io/) Fleek provides one seamless workflow with everything you need to build fast, modern sites & web apps hosted on IPFS.

 ### What you need to get started: